 Requirements for Acceptable Solutions Compliance?
-On-site Sewage Management Hazard Class confirmed by the designer/installer?
-Site and Soil Assessment Site and soil assessment undertaken in accordance with Section 2.3.1 of this DAF (High Hazard Procedure) and documented in a Wastewater Management Report by a suitably qualified consultant.
-System Selection and Sizing Section 6 to size a range of suitable land application systems for a range of Constructability design wastewater loads.
+Site and Soil Assessment On-site Sewage Management Hazard Class confirmed by the designer/installer?
+Site and soil assessment undertaken in accordance with Section 2.3.1 of this DAF (High Hazard Procedure) and documented in a Wastewater Management Report by a suitably qualified consultant.
+System Selection and Sizing Water balance and annual nutrient calculations undertaken in accordance with Section 6 to size a range of suitable land application systems for a range of Constructability design wastewater loads.
 EMA's must be shown on subdivision plans that are capable of containing land application areas plus reserve (where applicable).
 Cumulative Impacts Allotment(s) contains a minimum of 4,000 m 2 of Useable land?
 All proposed EMA's meet or exceed GTCC setback distances for watercourses, dams, creeks and drains.